houssem673/roommate/README.md

 # roommate
+Summary:
+Booking System for the University Library that communicates with a Keymaster that makes sure the booking codes are correct and unique .

 Project Roommate within the Subject programming internship or "Programmierpraktikum"  at the Heinrich Heine University :
 - HTML , CSS , Java 21 , Bootstrap